Marie J. Mergler: Career

-In 1881, she returned to Chicago and began to establish a general practice.
+In 1881, Mergler returned to Chicago and opened a general practice.

 In the Woman's Medical College she held the positions of Lecturer on Materia medica, Lecturer on Histology, of Materia Medica and Therapeutics, Clinical Instructor in Gynæcology, and Adjunct Professor of Gynæcology.
-After the death of Professor William H. Byford she was appointed his successor as Professor of Gynæcology.
+After the death of Professor William H. Byford, she was appointed his successor as Professor of Gynæcology.
 Since 1885, she held the office of Secretary of this institution.
 During her term of office, she demonstrated great executive ability, laboring untiringly to advance the school.
-In connection with Dr. Charles Warrington Earle, she succeeded in maintaining the high standard and broad lines of the institution begun by Dr. Byford and his colleagues, and greatly widened its opportunities for usefulness by aiding in its union with a wealthy university, that being Northwestern University.
+In connection with Charles Warrington Earle, she succeeded in maintaining the high standard and broad lines of the institution begun by Byford and his colleagues, and greatly widened its opportunities for usefulness by aiding in its union with a wealthy university, that being Northwestern University.

 At the Lincoln Street Dispensary, she built up a gynæcological clinic in which the work was conducted by herself and her assistants.
 In 1882, she was one of the first two women elected on the attending staff of the Cook County Hospital (now, John H. Stroger Jr. Hospital of Cook County).
 In 1886, she was appointed one of the attending surgeons at the Woman's Hospital of Chicago, and in 1890, gynæcologist to Wesley Hospital (now, Northwestern Memorial Hospital).

 In November, 1895, she was elected Head Physician and Surgeon at the Mary Thompson Hospital for Women and Children.
 In this appointment, Mergler received the unanimous support of the Chicago Gynæcological Society, and also of the majority of the members of the medical profession in the city, a tribute to her skill.
 In 1899, she was appointed dean of the school by the trustees of the Northwestern University, a position she held at the time of her death.

 Mergler distinguished herself for her ability in abdominal surgery.
 Her success in the classroom equalled that in the consulting room.
 Her lectures were scientific and rendered more valuable by her ability to classify her knowledge and her clear-cut mode of expressing herself.

 She contributed papers to some of the State Medical Societies and leading medical journals, and was the author of A Guide to the Study of Gynecology (1893), a textbook used in the School.
 Mergler was a member of the staff of collaborators on The Woman's Medical Journal.

 She was a member of several medical societies, contributing her share to the support and welfare of each.
 These included the Chicago Medical Society, of the Mississippi Valley Medical Association, and the American Medical Association.